vanstyn/RapidApp/README.md

   cd RapidApp
 ```

 RapidApp can either be installed as a module or simply ran directly out of a local directory.
-To install as a module:
+To install as a module (recommended, to auto install dependencies):

 ```
   dzil build